rajarshiraha6/cyber-internship-task1/README.md

 Day - 3
 - I run the kali linax .
-- there i open terminal and do the operations
+- there i open the kali terminal and do the operations
 - the screenshots are in /screenshots folder
-- and the video is in the /video folder
+- and the wireshark opening video is in the /video folder

 submitted by
 Rajarshi Raha